tchmieleski/Hello-Express/README.md

 The second form does not enable you to call the function within the same file since the function has not been defined.

-In this example, in app.js, the exported functions sayHelloWorld1 and sayHelloWorld2 are called.
+In this example, in app.js, the exported functions sayHelloWorld1 (form 1) and sayHelloWorld2 (form 2) are called.

 ```
 // hello world
 var helloWorld = require('./routes/helloWorld');

-// hello world 1 (form 1 above)
+// hello world 1
 helloWorld.sayHelloWorld1();

-// hello world 2 (form 2 above)
+// hello world 2
 helloWorld.sayHelloWorld2();
 ```